 6. Hot to the Touch

-If your dog has any area of their body that feels unusually hot to the touch (but has not been doing anything to cause this added heat) and seems unwell, they may have an infection.
+If your dog has any area of its body that feels unusually hot to the touch (but has not been doing anything to cause this added heat) and seems unwell, it may have an infection.
 Check the area to ensure there are no puncture wounds or cuts.

 If you see neither of these, there is no way to know the source of your dog’s infection.
 You must seek veterinary attention immediately!